Championship Auto Racing Teams: Foundation

-In 1905 the AAA established a national driving championship and became the first sanctioning body for auto racing in the United States.
+In 1905 the American Automobile Association (AAA) established a national driving championship and became the first sanctioning body for auto racing in the United States.
 The AAA ceased sanctioning auto racing in the general outrage over motor racing safety that followed the 1955 Le Mans disaster.
 In response, Indianapolis Motor Speedway president Tony Hulman formed the United States Auto Club (USAC) to take over the sanctioning of what was called "championship" auto racing, or open wheel racing, whose biggest event was the annual Indianapolis 500 at the Indianapolis Motor Speedway.
-USAC sanctioned the championship exclusively until 1978, and was the Fédération Internationale de l'Automobile's recognized American authority with regard to open wheel racing.
+USAC sanctioned the championship exclusively until 1978, and was the Fédération Internationale de l'Automobile's (FIA) recognized American authority with regard to open wheel racing.

 Competitors in the championship circuit, coalescing around Dan Gurney, began to become critical of USAC's sanctioning though the 1970s.
-Notable incidents included the loss of a lucrative sponsorship by Marlboro in 1971 after USAC failed to enforce the brand's exclusivity at events, the existence of dirt tracks, purses that teams said would result in a loss in money even if the team made the podium, and a lack of modern promotion for the non-Indianapolis events in the series.
+Notable incidents included the loss of a lucrative series sponsorship by Marlboro in 1971 after USAC failed to enforce the brand's exclusivity at events, the existence of dirt tracks, purses that teams said would result in a loss in money even if the team made the podium, and a lack of modern promotion for the non-Indianapolis events in the series.

 In early 1978, Gurney wrote what came to be known as the "Gurney White Paper", the blueprint for an organization called Championship Auto Racing Teams.
 Gurney took his inspiration from the improvements Bernie Ecclestone had forced on Formula One with his creation of the Formula One Constructors Association.
-The White Paper called for the owners to form CART as an advocacy group to promote USAC's national championship.
+The white paper called for the owners to form CART as an advocacy group to promote their interests in USAC's national championship.
 The group would also work to negotiate television rights, sponsorship agreements, and race purses, and ideally hold seats on USAC's governing body.
-In 1978, the last season that USAC was sole sanctioning body for Championship racing, their 18 race schedule had 4 road course races and 14 oval track races.
+In 1978, the last season that USAC was sole sanctioning body for championship racing, their 18 race schedule had 4 road course races and 14 oval track races.

 On April 23, 1978, eight top USAC officials died in an airplane crash, creating an organizational vacuum that severely hampered the 1978 season.
 In November 1978 Gurney, joined by other leading team owners including Roger Penske and Pat Patrick, took their requests to USAC's Board, but the proposal was rejected, leading to the creation of a new stand-alone series.
-The first CART race was held on 11 March 1979, with the Sports Car Club of America sanctioning the series.
+The first CART race was held on 11 March 1979, with the Sports Car Club of America (SCCA) sanctioning the series.

 USAC initially tried to ban all CART drivers from the 1979 Indianapolis 500, informing CART teams by telegram during their event at Atlanta Motor Speedway, until CART succeeded in obtaining an injunction to allow its cars to qualify.
 Of the 20 races held in 1979, 13 were part of the 1979 CART Championship.
 An attempt by USAC and CART to jointly sanction races in 1980 as the Championship Racing League saw USAC withdraw after 5 races, and by the end of 1981 the only USAC sanctioned asphalt championship race was the Indianapolis 500.